 Aging is easy until it isn’t; for those of us who are determined to remain in our own home as we age, there are unique challenges that can come with that choice.
 Most people would agree that remaining independent is of utmost importance, but when it begins to affect your loved one’s safety or wellbeing, a change must be made.

 We believe that the best solution when your parent or loved one has chosen to age in place, is to hire an in-home caregiver to ensure their health and wellness.
 But it’s not always easy to know when it’s the right time to invest in care at home.
-In fact, one of the most common questions we hear from new clients is whether or not we really think their loved one might need care at home.
-Here are a few signs that it might be time to make the investment in a caregiver for your aging parent.
+In fact, one of the most common questions we hear from new clients is whether or not we really think their loved ones might need care at home.
+Whether your loved one requires help with the general effects of aging, a chronic condition, or caregiving for dementia, here are a few signs that it might be time to make the investment in a caregiver for your aging parent.

 5 Signs That It’s Time For Extra Care At Home